openhealthcare/opal-pathway/README.md

 For example: `http://localhost:8000/pathway/#/simples/{{ patient_id }}/{{ episode_id }}`

-*TODO: How does this work in Modals ?*

 ### Customising The Server-side Logic

 If you want to add any custom save logic for your step, you can put in a `pre_save` method.
 This is passed the full data dictionary that has been received from the client and the patient and episode that the pathways been saved for, if they exist (If you're saving a pathway for a new patient/episode, they won't have been created at this time).